 Un mot d'avertissement

 No matter the goal, no one should aim for the orange or red zones; they’re nearly impossible to achieve anyway and don’t increase the diet’s benefits.
 The only people who should be concerned about approaching them are type 1 diabetics because they face the potential of producing a diabetic complication called acidocétose, a serious condition that requires urgent medical attention.
 For them, the reward may not be worth the risk, which is why we recommend people with type 1 diabetes develop a diet plan with their care provider.
 In fact, anyone exploring the keto diet should discuss the best strategy with their medical provider, as there may be risks connected to other pre-existing medical conditions, such as calculs rénaux, hypercholesterolemia, or a family history of heart attack or stroke under the age of 60 years.

 Your level of ketosis is not meant to be yet another thing in your life to stress over.
 Instead, consider it a tool to help you evaluate and adjust your eating habits as you follow your keto journey.
 Keep refining your choices as you go and you’ll reach your optimal levels, enjoy an invigorating and healthful way of life, and even easily slide into those too-tight jeans you’ve been eyeing in the back of the closet.

 Tracking Your Ketones

 Keto-Mojo makes it super easy to track and monitor your ketones, view trends and graphs, and even share readings with your healthcare provider.
-All you have to do is download the free app and sign up for MyMojoHealth on the app.
-You’ll be able to store an unlimited number of readings, review your readings on multiple devices, view readings in multiple graphs, and even connect your readings to other popular health apps.
+All you have to do is download the free app and sign up for a MyMojoHealth account on the app.
+You’ll be able to store an unlimited number of readings, review your readings on multiple devices, view readings in multiple graphs, order supplies right from the app, and even connect your readings to other popular health apps.
 Learn more ici.